 FERRIS STATE UNIVERSITY TAX I.D.
 NUMBER

 Most grant proposals will include indirect cost rates or administrative overhead rates.
 Some grant guidelines will not allow overhead to be charged as a direct cost of the grant.
 Depending on the terms of the grant guidelines, differing rates of overhead or indirect costs may be used.
 These are general rules to follow:

-Federal Research Rate: The University established rate is 43.0% of Salary & Benefits.
+The University established rate is 30% of Modified Total Direct Costs (MTDC).
 This rate will be used for federal research grants or other federal grants that allow the use of the indirect cost rate.
 Once a research grant is accepted, the University must submit financial information to renegotiate the research rate.
-This process must be done through the Grant Accounting Office, Administration & Finance Division, Prakken 255B, phone x2157 or x3905.
+This process must be done through the Investments & Grant Accounting Office, Administration & Finance Division, Prakken 255B, phone x2157 or x3905.

 The overhead rate for State funded grants is 8% of total grant expenditures (grant budget).